hosting image

 Suggested Disk Space

 For the Linux Mint installation, aim for at least 20 GB of free disk space.
-This will provide you enough of space for updates, program installs, and personal data.
+This will provide you with enough space for updates, program installs, and personal data.

 Graphics and Display Considerations